Gowerlabs/lumomat/README.md

 The following fields are TBC pending resolution of [queries]([]https://github.com/fNIRS/snirf/issues/107) regarding the SNIRF specification.

-  - (*) Motion data:
-  - (*) Saturation flags:
+Each auxiliary measurement is located in an individual `/nirs(i)/aux(j)` field.
+The `/nirs{i}/aux{j}/name` field will be set as decribed to identify the data.

+  - (*) Temperature: matrix of dimensions `<no. time x no. nodes>` containing the internal tile temperature for each node over the course of the experiment.
+  - (*) Saturation (`saturationFlags`): matrix of dimensions `<no. time x no. channels>` where a non-zero value indicates that the channel was saturated at the selected time point.
+This is a more detailed version of the channel saturation summary written into the LUMO metadata.
+  - (*) Motion data: a set of six matrices each of dimensions `<no. time x no. nodes>`, with names according to the SNIRF specification (e.g. `accel_x`).
+Acceleration is stored in units of `g`, and gyroscope data in `deg/s`.

-(*) These fields are optional and only recorded by more recent software versions of LUMO.
-To update your software in order to capture this data, contact Gowerlabs.
+*All auxiliary fields are optional and only recorded by more recent software versions of LUMO.
+To update your software in order to capture this data, contact Gowerlabs.*

 ### Notes